Ado Ahmad Gidan Dabino

 Ado Ahmad Gidan Dabino, MON is a Nigerian Hausa language writer, author, publisher, journalist, film producer, director and actor.
-He wrote for about three decades on various topics.
-He has published fifteen novels.
+He wrote for about three decades on various topics and has published fifteen novels.
 He was awarded with the Member of the Order of the Niger (MON) honor on 29 September 2014 by President Goodluck Ebele Jonathan.

 Early life and education

 Gidan Dabino was born in 1964 at Danbagina of Dawakin Kudu local government area of Kano State.
-He started his informal education from his father.
-He then went to Zangon Barebari were he learnt the Quran.
+He started his informal education from his father and then went to Zangon Barebari where he learnt the Quran.
 He obtained a professional diploma in Mass Communication from Bayero University Kano.

 Career

-Gidan Dabino the CEO of Gidan Dabino International Nigeria Ltd, a multimedia and marketing consultancy firm based in the ancient in Kano since 1990.
+Gidan Dabino is the CEO of Gidan Dabino International Nigeria Ltd, a multimedia and marketing consultancy firm based in the ancient in Kano since 1990.
 He was assistant editor/distribution manager of Zamani a Hausa Magazine in 1997.
 He was also editor and publisher of Mumtaz magazine in 2000.
-In 2004 he was Editor-in-Chief of Hantsi Magazine under the Kano Chief Bureau Community.
-The newspaper that aimed at promoting reading and writing in indigenous language.
+In 2004 he was Editor-in-Chief of Hantsi Magazine under the Kano Chief Bureau Community; the newspaper that aimed at promoting reading and writing in indigenous language.
 From 2012 to date he is Contributing Editor of Muryar Arewa, a monthly Magazine of the Northern Communication and Media Service LTD.